 When we look back this journey really IS beautiful even the parts where we’ve struggled, but it’s important to remember that progress comes in baby steps.
 Don’t expect too much from yourself, and be sure to really love yourself HARD through the difficult parts.

-A few tools to consider adding to your toolbox in times of adversity:
+A few affirmations to add to your toolbox in times of adversity:

 While it may not always be pleasant, adversity always offers us a unique opportunity to learn and grow.
 By embracing challenges and cultivating a mindful approach, we can transform suffering into strength.